Third-Party Inspection of Induction Motor

-Broken Rotor Bar Fault: The squirrel cage induction motor consists of rotor bars and a shorted end rings.
+Broken Rotor Bar Fault: The squirrel cage induction motor consists of rotor bars and short-end rings.
 If these bars are damaged or partially cracked, then this type of fault is called a rotor broken bar fault.
-There are so many reasons for occurring this fault, but it has mainly observed that this fault is occurred due to manufacturer defect.
-Because during the brazing process non-uniform metallurgical stress may occur in rotor bars which may lead the rotor bars failure during the rotation of the rotor
+There are so many reasons for occurring this fault, but it has mainly been observed that this fault occurred due to manufacturer defects.
+Because during the brazing process, non-uniform metallurgical stress may occur in rotor bars which may lead to the rotor bar’s failure during the rotation of the rotor

 Bearing Fault: In three-phase induction motor two sets of bearings are installed inside of motor housing, for supporting the motor shaft.
-The main purposes of these bearings are, to rotate the motor shaft freely and reduce the fiction.
-They consist of an outer and inner ring which is called races and a set of rolling elements which is called balls.
-The balls are fixed in an inner and outer side of the ring and they reduce the friction of the shaft.
+The main purposes of these bearings are, to rotate the motor shaft freely and reduce friction.
+They consist of an outer and inner ring which is called races and a set of rolling elements which are called balls.
+The balls are fixed on the inner and outer sides of the ring and they reduce the friction of the shaft.
 The fiction could be further reduced by the lubrication of these balls.
-Sometimes the balls, outer or inner ring of the bearing are damaged due to any physical problem then the fault occurs.
-This fault is called bearing fault and due to this fault, the motor totally jammed or struck.
+Sometimes the balls and outer or inner ring of the bearing is damaged due to any physical problem then the fault occurs.
+This fault is called a bearing fault and due to this fault, the motor totally jammed or struck.